 If you don’t feel comfortable filling out the application online, don’t worry – the Oakland Enrolls team can create, view, and edit applications for you over the phone at 510-454-9360, and staff at participating schools can also assist you in completing it online.
 Click here for a list of participating schools.

 I don’t have an email address, and only use a landline – can I still apply?

 Yes, you can still apply, but we will need an email address or a mobile phone number for communication purposes.
 You may use a relative’s or friend’s contact information (mobile phone number and/or email address) for login purposes if you don’t have one of your own.
 Much of the communication that will come from schools regarding the status of your application will be via email or text message, so we want to ensure that you have access to this information.

 How many charter schools can I apply to?

 As many as you like.
 Admission is not guaranteed; a school will have a random lottery if it has more applicants than available space.
-So, the more schools you apply to the better the chance of your child getting an offer at one of your choice schools.
+The more schools you apply to, the better the chance of your child getting an offer from one of your choice schools.

 If I completed the OUSD application online, do I need to complete the Oakland common charter application too?